compsci-adl/webdev-25/workshop-1/README.md

 # Workshop 1: Introduction to Web Development

-Learn to build websites with HTML, CSS, and JavaScript
+Learn to build websites with HTML, CSS, and JavaScript!

 ---